 I start every morning with a non-fat, decaf, sugar-free vanilla cappuccino.
 Peter simply calls it the “Why Bother”.
 But, it is my not-so-guilty pleasure and I have never claimed to be a coffee connoisseur.
 As long as my foamy capp isn’t watery, I’m good.
-What makes it ironic is that I will be attending a coffee cupping recommended through a friend at our local Online Coffee of the Month Club, why not right?
+What makes it ironic is that I will be attending a coffee cupping recommended through a friend, why not right?
 Of course it would be an entirely different story if you gave me a glass of Zinfandel or a piece of Tiramisu, but we are talking coffee here.

 When we were invited to a coffee cupping (tasting) at Volcafe by Mark Inman, a master in the coffee industry, I was excited to be learning what was considered a good cup o’ Joe.

 He has traveled all over the world importing the finest beans, has tasted thousands of varieties and, frankly, just knows what the heck he is talking about.
 My only question was, “should I mention that I don’t drink caffeine”?